NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/ArduinoSlicer/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Interesting discussion with people interested in/expert
+1. Interesting a breakout session, discussing with experts and people interested in
-2. Decided to not use SlicerIGT
+2. We decided to not use SlicerIGT to keep it as simple as possible
-3. Wrote the first layer of code (thanks to Andras!) https://github.com/pzaffino/SlicerArduinoController
+3. The first layer of code was written (thanks to Andras!)

+   https://github.com/pzaffino/SlicerArduinoController

 # Illustrations